sbreitbart/urban_genetic_divergence/scripts/README.md

 This folder contains scripts used to clean data for each year, plus an Rmd (Joining_annual_datasets.Rmd) to join each trait's annual data.

+### Climate

+This folder contains a script used to analyze climatic differences between weather stations at the urban and rural termini of the urbanization gradient from which the plants were sampled.

 ### Create_regression_figs

 This folder contains scripts used to create regressions of the 1-year and multi-year models.